S1-Team-8/Cs157a-project/README.md

 # PetWellness

-PetWellness is a full-stack veterinary clinic management system built for CS157A.
-It supports two distinct user types — **Pet Owners** and **Clinic Staff** — each with their own login, dashboard, and feature set.
+PetWellness is a full-stack veterinary clinic management system that supports two distinct user types — **Pet Owners** and **Clinic Staff** — each with their own login, dashboard, and feature set.

 ---